By Lisa Springer, Sr. Partner, CEO February 2019

 According to STRATMOR’s MortgageSAT Borrower Satisfaction Program data shown in illustration 2 for the twelve-month period ending December 31, 2018, the top three reasons borrowers choose a lender are all based on relationships.
 For purchase borrowers the top three reasons are: a real estate agent or builder referral (50%); an existing relationship with a lender or originator (21%); and a referral from a family member or friend (18%).
 For refinance borrowers the top two reasons are: an existing relationship with the lender or originator (59%) or a referral from a family member or friend (15%).

 STRATMOR has identified seven very important tactics lenders can employ in a strategy to create and keep happy borrowers.
-These tactics can be found in “The Seven Commandments for Achieving Borrower Satisfaction.”
+These tactics can be found in “The Seven Commandments for Optimizing the Customer Experience.”
 When followed, the tactics have been shown to increase the likelihood that borrowers will return and refer business to you.
-For a practical, in-action application of these commandments, read this article by Certainty Home Loans: “How Important are Satisfied Borrowers to Your Growing Business?” on the MortgageSAT page of the STRATMOR website.
+For a practical, in-action application of these commandments, read this article by Certainty Home Loans: “How Important are Satisfied Borrowers to Your Growing Business?”

 If you’re asking, “How can we justify spending money on solutions to help us optimize the customer experience when we’re struggling just to stay afloat?” take advantage of another resource STRATMOR offers lenders — our MortgageSAT calculator.
 The calculator, developed by STRATMOR’s own Dr. Matt Lind, helps lenders visualize — in dollars and cents — the potential of gathering deeper insights into the borrower’s experience.
 In other words, the calculator offers lenders a way to quantify opportunity costs associated with not following the seven commandments.